 AI Laws in Illinois (IL)

-Employers must notify employees when AI assists in hiring, reviews, promotions, or discipline.
+Employers must notify employees when AI assists in hiring, reviews, promotions, or discipline, and may not use AI that discriminates against protected classes (including via ZIP-code proxies).

 What HB 3773 requires

-Illinois has enacted HB 3773 — AI in Employment.
-Employers must notify employees when AI assists in hiring, reviews, promotions, or discipline.
+Illinois has enacted HB 3773 — AI in Employment (amends the IL Human Rights Act).
+Employers must notify employees when AI assists in hiring, reviews, promotions, or discipline, and may not use AI that discriminates against protected classes (including via ZIP-code proxies).
 This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the January 1, 2026 deadline.

 Who is in scope